ShiromMakkad/LedFxDocker/README.md

       - ~/audio:/app/audio
 ```
 ### Volumes

 Volume | Function
 --- | --------
 `/app/ledfx-config` | This is where the LedFx configuration files are stored.
 Most people won't need to change anything here manually, so feel free to use a [named volume](https://stackoverflow.com/questions/43248988/how-do-named-volumes-work-in-docker).
 `/app/audio` | This folder contains a [named pipe](https://www.linuxjournal.com/article/2156) called `stream` that you can write audio data to.
 This can be connected to Mopidy, FFmpeg, system audio, or more.
 See [Sending Audio](#sending-audio) for more information.
 This volume doesn't need to be set if the `FORMAT` environment variable isn't set.

 ### Environment Variables
 Each variable corresponds to a different input method.
-One of the two variables must be set to send audio into the container (or you can set both).
+One of the following variables must be set to send audio into the container (or you can set all of them).

 Variable | Function
 --- | --------
 `HOST` | This is the IP of the Snapcast server.
 Keep in mind that this IP is resolved from inside the container unless you use [host networking](https://docs.docker.com/network/host/).
 To refer to other docker containers in [bridge networking](https://docs.docker.com/network/bridge/) (the default for any two containers in the same compose file), just use the name of the container.
 To refer to `127.0.0.1` use `host.docker.internal` (compatibilty varies greatly between platforms and versions).